Troubleshooting

 Local Network: No Application at Given Port

 This most likely means that the server is not currently running on the machine indicated by the server address or port.
 Check that you have entered the correct address and port into the client.
 If the server is running on a private network that is different from the client's network, you must make sure that the server's router has Network Address Translation (NAT) correctly configured.
-Also check that the client is using the public address of the router, not the private address of the server.
+Also check that the client is using the public address of the router when connecting from the Internet, and the private address of the server when connecting from the internal network.

 No communication from the server for a while.
 Still Trying...